Chapter 45

 'Those who have already been united with the Force protected you on your journey through the Unifying Force.
 Severini helped you to strengthen you healing powers, and Yoda and I and a number of other old Jedi, including my master Qui-Gon Jinn supported you because your Force skills aren't sufficiently developed yet to perform such an enormous task on your own.
 What you did was well done.
 Ian has recovered, thanks to you, Liane.'

-"Thank you, Ben, but this still doesn't explain why he means so much to the future of Luke Jedi Order.
+"Thank you, Ben, but this still doesn't explain why he means so much to the future of Luke's Jedi Order.
 Luke says he's doing great as a padawan learner.
 Who are the others to whom he is special?
 His parents, for instance?
 They surely will be proud to know that he will become a Jedi Knight."

 Liane nodded.